Projection Algorithms for Non-Convex Minimization with Application to Sparse Principal Component Analysis: Introduction

 where $\| x \|_0$ denotes the number of nonzero components of $x$.
 Due to the sparsity constraint in (\ref{sparsePCA}), the feasible set is no longer convex, which makes the optimization problem more difficult.

+A large quantity of literatures focus on using the sparsity norms, such as the $l_1$-norm and $l_0$-norm, in the formulation.
+Such methods are popular in signal processing and statistics community.
+Notably, the lasso-related methods appeared in studies such as \cite{chen1998atomic,efron2004least,donoho2006compressed}.
 In \cite{cadima1995loading} PCA loadings smaller than a certain tolerance are simply set to zero to produce sparse principal components.
 More recently, optimization-based approaches have been used to introduce sparsity.
 For example, in \cite{lt11convex} sparsity is achieved using an $l_1$ relaxation.
 That is, the problem (\ref{sparsePCA}) is replaced by

 where $\| x \|_1 = |x_1| + |x_2| + \ldots + |x_n|$.
 The solution of the relaxed problem (\ref{L1PCA}) yields an upper bound for the solution of (\ref{sparsePCA}).
 In \cite{jolliffe03} the Rayleigh quotient problem subject to an $l_1$-constraint is successively maximized using the authors' SCoTLASS algorithm.
 In \cite{zou06spca}, the authors formulate a regression problem and propose numerical algorithms to solve it.
 Their approach can be applied to large-scale data, but it is computationally expensive.
 In \cite{d08optimal} a new semi-definite relaxation is formulated and a greedy algorithm is developed that computes a full set of good solutions for the target number of non-zero coefficients.
 With total complexity $O(n^3)$, the algorithm is computationally expensive.
 Other references related to sparse optimization include \cite{Clarkson10, Hazan12, Jaggi13, jenatton2010,Lacoste12, Sriperumbudur11}.